B2B data: The 5 main types & how to use them in your sales process

 But as much as everyone loves talking about data, almost half of B2B firms in one study said they weren’t confident in the quality of their sales and marketing data.

-Worse still, a study by Forrester found that only 50% of B2B marketing and sales decisions are made using solid data.
+Worse still, a study by Forrester found that only 50 percent of B2B marketing and sales decisions are made using solid data.

 So, what exactly does B2B data include?
 Why is it so important for your sales and marketing strategy?
 And how can you make sure you’re using data effectively?